unyt-org/uix/docs/manual/Tutorial Functions.md

  * **Backend context**: a module loaded on a backend endpoint
  * **Display context**: a module loaded on a frontend endpoint

 Values and functions can exist in different contexts within a UIX app.
-They can also be mobed between contexts and exist in multiple contexts at once.
+They can also be moved between contexts and exist in multiple contexts at once.

 The **origin context** of a value is the module context in which the value was originally created.
 This can be a backend or display context.